 When your gut (intestines) becomes infected with the parasite Entamoeba histolytica (often shortened to E. histolytica), the condition is known as amoebiasis.
 E. histolytica lives in the intestines of infected people.
 It can be passed out in their stools (faeces).
 Infection often occurs after drinking water contaminated by infected faeces or eating food prepared or washed using contaminated water.
 9 out of 10 people with amoebiasis do not develop any symptoms.
 In those who do develop symptoms, diarrhoea, which can be bloody, is the most common symptom.
 Those most at risk of amoebiasis include travellers to areas where amoebiasis is common (mostly countries with poor sanitation).

 Treatment includes medication to kill the parasite and drinking plenty of fluids to prevent a lack of fluid in the body (dehydration).
 If you develop diarrhoea after travelling abroad to places where E. histolytica is common, you should see your doctor so that amoebiasis or other infections can be excluded.

 What is a parasite?

 A parasite is a general term for any living thing that lives in, or on, another living organism.
 It may feed on its host, or obtain shelter using its host but it contributes nothing to its host's well-being or welfare.
-Human parasites include germs (fungi, bacteria, viruses and protozoa) and worms.
+Human parasites include fungi, protozoa and worms.

 What is amoebiasis?